 - Gamba is told apart from Thelephora Terrestris because Gamba has ridges on the cap that come together at a point.
 In contrast, Terrestris does not have cap ridges meeting at a point in the middle.

-- Stains blue when handled, while Terrestris doesn't.
+- It stains blue when handled, while Terrestris doesn't.

 15. Giant Puffball Mushrooms

-- The Giant Puffball mushroom has no stem with a roundish shape but its size varies depending on where they grow; Giant Puffball mushroom can be as small as 6 inches (15 cm) across up to 4 feet (1.2 m) in diameter.
+- The Giant Puffball mushroom has no stem with a roundish shape, but its size varies depending on where they grow; It can be as small as 6 inches (15 cm) across up to 4 feet (1.2 m) in diameter.

-- Giant Puffballs start out very young-looking, round, and pure white but they may still be quite old for all we know since they grow very slowly.
+- Giant Puffballs start very young-looking, round, and pure white, but they may still be quite old for all we know since they grow very slowly.

 - The largest ever recorded giant puffball was eight feet, eight inches in diameter and weighed forty-eight pounds.